Intensive Therapy

 Perhaps you’re a client of mine looking to deepen your work and make progress more quickly, maybe you’re already working with a trusted provider and you just need an extra boost of trauma work; maybe you’re just dipping your toe into healing and you’d like to get a head start on reducing your symptoms.
 Whatever your goals may be, I’d love to talk with you about intensive therapy.

-Agenda for each day
+Agenda for a day of intensive work

 10:00am-10:45am—History taking and identifying goals for our work together